 1. Shared Hosting

-For those who want a simple host for their websites, Guru offers shared hosting.
+Guru offers shared hosting for those who want a simple website host.
 You have the option of Shared or Shared BOOST.
-Starting at £7.49/m with 100GB space, 1 TB bandwidth, unlimited domains, emails, cPanel, application, and other critical features.
+Starting at £7.49/m with 100GB space, 1 TB bandwidth, unlimited domains, emails, cPanel, application, and other critical features for a website.

 2. Dedicated Managed Hosting